Singapore skyline representing new launch condo market updates for 2026 and 2027

 Lentor in District 26 has quietly become one of the most exciting new residential clusters in the OCR.
 Within roughly a kilometre of Lentor MRT, you already have Lentor Central Residences (477 units, ~$2,2xx psf), Lentor Hills Residences (598 units, ~$2,1xx psf), Lentoria (267 units, ~$2,2xx psf), Hillock Green (474 units, ~$2,2xx psf), the upcoming Lentor Gardens Residences (499 units), and the latest Lentor Central Plot 4 GLS site awarded in March 2026 to the GuocoLand, Intrepid and TID consortium, and that is not even the full list.
 All in, we are talking over 4,000 units anchored by the Thomson-East Coast Line, with a maturing estate taking shape around it.

-The earliest movers, Lentor Modern and Lentor Hills Residences, launched in 2022 and 2023 and registered strong take-up rates, setting the pricing benchmark when the area was still fresh.
+The earliest movers, Lentor Modern and Lentor Hills Residences, launched in 2022 and 2023 respectively, registering strong take-up rates and setting the pricing benchmark when the area was still fresh.
 Later entrants have had to price more carefully to attract buyers.

-Lentor's structural case, with direct Thomson-East Coast Line access to Orchard and the CBD, gives it defensible long-term staying power.
-But this is a patient buyer's play.
-Capital appreciation here are likely to be measured, and probably not dramatic.
+Lentor’s structural case, with direct Thomson-East Coast Line access to Orchard and the CBD, gives it genuine long-term staying power.
+But this is a patient buyer’s play.
+Capital appreciation here is likely to be measured, and probably not dramatic.

 While Lentor anchors the OCR north, a very different story is taking shape in the east.